jncmel/spike-analysis/README.md

 - The link to the relevant recordings can be found @

 ## Contents of the repository
-- Recording_details.xlsx : Excel sheet containing the details of the different recordings.
+- Recording_Details.xlsx : Excel sheet containing the details of the different recordings.
 - mea_recent.prb : Probe file containing the electrode mapping which is required for spike sorting.
 - Stimulus_times.pdf : Table of stimulus times for different recordings under different conditions.
 ### Spike_sorting